-Technical Resource Center is a full-service Computer Forensics Investigation Lab.
+Technical Resource Center is a full-service Digital Forensics Investigations Crime Lab.

-We assist attorneys, corporations, and individuals with computer evidence collection, investigations, and data recovery.
-We have locations in Los Angeles, California and Orlando, Florida and provide services throughout the United States.
+We assist attorneys, corporations, and individuals with computer evidence collection, investigations, data recovery, and Expert Witness Testimony.
+We have locations in Los Angeles California and Orlando Florida and provide services throughout the United States.

 Computer Forensics is the use of specialized techniques for the preservation, identification, extraction, authentication, examination, analysis, interpretation and documentation of digital information.
 Computer forensics comes into play when a case involves issues relating to the reconstruction of computer system usage, examination of residual data, authentication of data by technical analysis or explanation of technical features of data and computer usage.
 Computer Forensics requires specialized expertise that generally goes beyond normal data collection and preservation techniques available to end-users or system support personnel.

-A forensic image (sometimes called a forensic copy) is an exact bit-by-bit copy of a digital device (hard drive, USB device, cell phone, etc.) including active data, slack space, unallocated space (or unused space).
-We use court approved, forensic tools for making these images.
+A forensics image (sometimes called a forensics copy) is an exact bit-by-bit copy of a digital device (hard drive, USB device, cell phone, etc.) including active data, slack space, unallocated space (or unused space).
+We use court approved forensics tools for making these images.
 Our tools produce authentication information, called a hash value, to ensure the integrity of the image.

 A hash value, commonly referred to as an MD5, SHA-1, or SHA-256 hash (based on the algorithm used to produce the hash) is used to authenticate digital evidence.